calebelee05/CS180-Lab23-Team1-Project/README.md

     Extends Serializable interface: Serializes instances of MessageInterface.

 ## User.java
+The User class forms the structure of how user accounts are represented in the database.
     Fields
     - private String username: The username of the user.
     - private String password: The password of the user.